HTTP-RPC/Kilo/README.md

 # Introduction
 HTTP-RPC is an open-source framework for simplifying development of REST applications.
 It allows developers to access REST-based web services using a convenient, RPC-like metaphor while preserving fundamental REST principles such as statelessness and uniform resource access.

 The project currently includes support for consuming web services in Objective-C/Swift and Java (including Android).
 It provides a consistent, callback-based API that makes it easy to interact with services regardless of target device or operating system.

-For example, the following code snippets show how the various clients might be used to access a simple web service that returns a friendly greeting:
+For example, the following code snippet shows how a Swift client might be used to access a simple web service that returns a friendly greeting:

 _Swift_

     serviceProxy.invoke("GET", path: "/hello") { result, error in print(result) // Prints "Hello, World!"
     }

+In Java, the code might look like this:

 _Java_